-The boolean member variable m_activity_status indicates if the initiator is currently active.
-It is used by the temporal filtering threads contained in the vci_vgmn interconnect, as described in section F. The corresponding access functions are setActivity() and getActivity().
+The initiator activity status (used by the temporal filtering, as described in section F) is managed for the class pdes_activity_status.
+The corresponding access functions are set() and get().

 The execLoop() method, describing the initiator behaviour must be declared as a member function.